 The idea of Open studies within Open Societies recognizes the fact that progress is open-ended and that there are no limits to knowledge, only the willingness to pursue knowledge in the furtherance of society and nature.
 Openness means that the Institute is open to all ideas from all societies, East or West, and is free from religious denominations and affiliations.

 International Advisory Board (IAB) Members

 The Institute has put together a formidable Advisory Board comprising highly respected academicians and thought leaders from across the globe.
-All of them are leaders in their own field, with formidable deep experience in complex organisations, dealing with problems of globalisation, innovation and development.
+All of them are leaders in their own field, with formidable deep experience in complex organisations and dealing with problems of globalisation, innovation and development.

 Jan studied physics at the Technical University of Delft (1972) and worked in the nuclear industry in Israël and the Netherlands.
 In 1985, he headed an organisation responsible for developing large and long-term cooperative industry university research programmes.
-Subsequently he became member of the management team of the Dutch organisation responsible for executing government innovation policies.
-In 1995 he co-founded Prisma & Partners, a firm dedicated to finding, strengthening, and mobilising the innovative capacity of companies, consortia (e.g. of corporations and universities), government (related) organisations and regions.
+Subsequently, he became a member of the management team of the Dutch organisation responsible for executing government innovation policies.
+In 1995, he co-founded Prisma & Partners, a firm dedicated to finding, strengthening, and mobilising the innovative capacity of companies, consortia (e.g. of corporations and universities), government (related) organisations and regions.
 He invested much time in helping organisations to develop their strategies for the future.
-In 2003 he initiated Institute Para Limes in Europe.
+In 2003, he initiated Institute Para Limes in Europe.